Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_ruby.md

 ## What can I do next?

-Now that you understand the basics, you are ready to learn more about how you can take advantage of your tokenized data with the capabilities of the Basis Theory Platform.
+Now that you understand the basics, you are ready to learn more about how you can better secure sensitive data without sacrificing data usability using the Basis Theory platform.

 Check out the ability to use your [Token data with HTTP request](https://guides.basistheory.com/guides/use-token-data-in-http-requests/) without the data ever touching your systems — or if you’re looking to secure Credit Card data, check out our guide on [How To Charge a customer with Stripe](https://guides.basistheory.com/guides/collect-atomic-cards-with-elements/) while retaining access to the credit card number for future transactions.